Nursing is an in-demand profession within the health care sector. Explore skills you can add to your resume to land your next job as a nurse.

 Further, if you are certified as a nurse practitioner, be sure to note your knowledge of preventative care strategies, as well as your understanding of chronic disease management.

 In addition to technical skills, every nurse needs to work well with diverse people and environments.
-Not only are they in charge of caring for patients’ lives and well-being, they often need to lead or at least collaborate on teams within a hospital or clinic.
+Not only are they in charge of caring for patients’ lives and well-being, but they often need to lead or at least collaborate on teams within a hospital or clinic.
 As a nurse, these skills are just as necessary on your resume as technical skills.

 Nurses must be able to communicate effectively and accurately about patients to doctors and staff.
 They are also expected to discuss sensitive issues and translate medical jargon for patients and their families.
 Sometimes a patient may be upset, so they need to understand body language and be able to empathize.